Sharan-Kumar-R/voice-chat-agent/README.md

    🎙️ Deepgram STT (Speech-to-Text) for real-time transcription from microphone input

    🗣️ Deepgram TTS (Text-to-Speech) for fast and natural voice responses using ffplay

-   🧠 LangChain’s LLMChain with conversation memory to maintain chat context

-   🐍 Built using Python (asyncio-based architecture)

 ## Features